-King’s Inn Near the Falls – Great if you’re Niagara Falls on a budget?
+King’s Inn Near the Falls – Great if you’re on a budget.
 15-min walk from Falls.
 Rates starting at $45 per night.

 The Rex Motel – Clean, modern hotel with updated rooms.
 Rates starting at $70 per night.

-Marriott Fallsview – Closest hotel to Niagara Falls.
+Marriott Fallsview – Closest hotel to the falls.
 Wide range of different rooms available starting at $300 per night.

 Arrive at Niagara Falls (9:00AM)

-The earlier you can reach Niagara Falls, park your car, and start exploring the better off you’ll be.
+The earlier you can reach the area, park your car, and start exploring the better off you’ll be.